 Grooming Your Pet at Home

 Grooming can be a perfect way to strengthen your relationship with your pet while keeping them at their best.
 Brushing, bathing, trimming, and cleaning will help them feel better, prevent disease, and reduce painful hair matting.
 It allows you to check for dry patches of skin, infection, and inflammation.
-Not to mention, when you take the time to prepare a salon-ready pampering experience free of anxiety or fear, they’ll look forward to curling up beside you like it’s a day at the s(paw).
+And when you take the time to prepare a salon-ready pampering experience free of anxiety or fear, they’ll look forward to curling up beside you like it’s a day at the s(paw).

 BRUSHING: DOGS

-• Brush with a wide-tooth comb or soft but firm brush, which will allow you to check for irritated skin or bites while gently untangling fur.
+• Brush with a wide-tooth comb or soft, but firm, brush, which will allow you to check for irritated skin or bites while gently untangling fur.
 This will remove dead hair, dirt, and dandruff.

 • Be on the lookout for mats, which can prevent healthy, new hair growth.